oSoc15/leiedal-plong/readme.md

 ---

 ### Getting up and running
+If this is the first time that you use laravel, check out the [getting started guide](http://laravel.com/docs/5.1/installation) from laravel.

 1. Clone this repo from `https://github.com/oSoc15/leiedal-plong`
 2. Run `composer install` from the root directory of the cloned repository